 Few, if any — even if they have only seen it once — have forgotten the town-monuments such as Dubrovnik, Split, Trogir, Sibenik, Porec, Zadar, Pula, the Croatian metropolis of Zagreb or inland towns – Osijek, Varazdin and many others.
 Get to know Croatia!

 Croatia has a long tradition of naturist tourism, creating an image of an ideal naturist destination by organization and construction of adequate specialized buildings and facilities.
 Continued until today!

 Along the entire Adriatic coast, from Savudrija to Dubrovnik, by offering naturists an appropriate selection in a natural setting in which a balance between man and nature is achieved through sports, healthy food and facilities, a pleasant and interesting holiday is ensured.
 There are also the benefits of the sun, water and air, life in nature and with nature, enjoying the original and healthy tastes and smells of the Mediterranean.

-Therefore, our journey through Croatia’s naturist destinations – a reminder for our old guests and guide for naturist beginners – will be an introduction to Croatian centres, hotels, tourist villages and camps.
+Therefore, our journey through Croatia’s naturist destinations – a reminder for our old guests and guide for naturist beginners – will be an introduction to Croatian centers, hotels, tourist villages and camps.
 Aware of the fact that we can’t tell you everything, we’ll take you to the places where naturist tradition is combined with modern facilities.
-Together, we will also visit many natural naturist beaches, beaches that are not officially recognised as such but are well known and it has been verified that the local people know and accept naturist rules.
+Together, we will also visit many natural naturist beaches, beaches that are not officially recognized as such but are well known and it has been verified that the local people know and accept naturist rules.

 Naturism in Croatia